 The learning processes used by APAC are far more than providing just course lectures and presentations.
 They are based upon:

-- Understanding the impact yourself of the techniques that have been demonstrated through the experiential exercises - experiencing the processes that the children will go through during therapy
+- Understanding the impact yourself of the techniques that have been demonstrated through the experiential exercises – identifying any person issues that you will need to manage during practice with the children

 - Being supported and advised upon your work with children, by our faculty, which will help you to become competent